marilsoncampos/MasteringPyTorchV2/README.md

-# Mastering PyTorch, Second Edition
+# Mastering PyTorch, Second Edition - Marilson Work copy

 This is the code repository for the book [Mastering PyTorch, Second Edition](https://www.amazon.com/Mastering-PyTorch-powerful-learning-architectures-ebook/dp/1801074305), published by Packt.